kingjs10/ansible-system/README.md

-# ansible-elasticsearch
+# ansible-system
-This will setup elasticsearch.
+This will setup the OS stuff.

-This should be used with the terraform module for elasticsearch and ansible-pull.
+This is meant to be used with the terraform module for elasticsearch and ansible-pull.
 AWS tags are heavily used and therefore it won't run in openstack at this time.